German leaders urge restraint following Iranian attack on Israel

 - Oops!Something went wrong.Please try again later.

-Berlin – German leaders called for de-escalation and urged restraint on Sunday following Iran's overnight attack on Israel.
+German leaders called for de-escalation and urged restraint on Sunday following Iran's overnight attack on Israel, amid fears Tehran's move could spark a wider conflagration in the Middle East.

 Chancellor Olaf Scholz warned while on a visit to China against any further escalation.
 "Things must not continue in this way," Scholz said in Chongqing.
 "We will do everything we can to avoid further escalation."